SylwiaMe/todomvc-automation/sylwia-notes.md

 - All ToDo items may be marked as complete/incomplete at once
 - Status bar always displays a count of remaining todo items
 - Assertions
+- Add assertion to addEmoji that tests whether todo item.getText() == exact emoji input
+- ToDo items have a character limit (long don't cause issues)
+- The list can be filtered on todo items' completion states

 ## Problems
 - Emojis rendering as HTML encoded version